Ryland Brickson Cole Tews vs. Hundreds of Beavers

 Well, again, this is why you shoot black and white, in that grain train style.
 Because we shot that scene at a strip club in Milwaukee.
 And we put a green behind her and the pole.
 Then we superimposed it against the cabin.
 There we go.
 Movie magic.

-But it is funny, because originally my idea was that we get kiddie pool, and I know a concrete guy, and we’re going to pour concrete into the kiddie pool and stick a pole in there.
+But it is funny, because originally my idea was that we get a kiddie pool, and I know a concrete guy, and we’re going to pour concrete into the kiddie pool and stick a pole in there.
 Then we’re going to get Olivia to do the pole dancing there.
 I was talking to my buddy Cleat, who is the concrete guy, and he pointed out that it would cost a lot of money.
 Then Olivia pointed out that, yeah, it’s gonna be really cold.
 She can’t slide down the pole and do the turns if it’s that cold.

-So, we figured that we’ll just shoot the shoot the plate of the side of the cabin and then we’ll shoot Olivia against green at this strip club.
+So, we figured that we’d just shoot the shoot the plate of the side of the cabin and then we’ll shoot Olivia against green at this strip club.
 Incidentally, we found that strip club through Cleat, who, after telling us concrete is too expensive, said he does know a guy who owns a strip club.

-It didn’t even register to me that it was green screen.
+It didn’t even register to me that it was a green screen.
 I was just concerned for poor Olivia the whole time.
 But it’s such a good gag.
 And again, it works because the story works so well.

 Totally, totally.
 And again, it was like, I mean, it’s like an absurd joke.
 But like, we just thought like, if we have access to Olivia, and she can do this.
-We got to put in the movie somewhere.
+We have to put in the movie somewhere.
 It’s too funny not to.

 You’ve now done something with water and something with snow.
 Both are arduous elements, stuff that would make Werner Herzog weep.
 Do you have the next thing lined up?
 And will that be something that’s less grueling for you?